Financial Strategies for Life-Changing Events

 4. Taxes

-• Dependent Care Assistance Program – For 2022, employees may contribute up to $5,000 into a dependent care flexible spending account and use those funds for qualifying expenses incurred during the year.
+Dependent Care Assistance Program – For 2024, employees may contribute up to $5,000 to a dependent care flexible spending account and use those funds for qualifying expenses incurred during the year.2

-• Kiddie Tax – In 2022, the first $1,150 of a child’s unearned income qualifies for the standard deduction.
-The next $1,150 will be taxed at the child’s income tax rate.
-A child (or young adult) with unearned income in excess of $2,300 will be taxed at the parent’s normal tax bracket.
+Kiddie Tax – In 2024, the first $1,300 of a child’s unearned income qualifies for the standard deduction.
+The next $1,300 will be taxed at the child’s income tax rate.
+A child (or young adult) with unearned income in excess of $2,600 will be taxed at the parents’ normal tax bracket.3

 Meet With Your Wealth Team

-At Mariner Wealth Advisors, we’re here for everything life brings your way—the expected and the unexpected.
+At Mariner, we’re here for everything life brings your way—the expected and the unexpected.
 Our teams, from wealth management to tax, trust, estate planning, insurance and retirement planning, are in-house, which helps simplify the planning process when you’re going through any big life change.

 Investors should consider the investment objectives, risks, charges, and expenses associated with 529 plans before investing.
 More information about specific 529 plans is available in each issuer’s official statement, which should be read carefully before investing.